sebasdaniel/RestCallsMQ/README.md

     "status": true
 }'
 ```
-And then you can change the values ==eventId== and ==status==.
+And then you can change the values ***eventId*** and ***status***.
 You can also import it in Postman, which is my recommendation.

 ## Run unit test
-The unit tests are located in the ==/src/test== folder.
+The unit tests are located in the */src/test* folder.
 The basic unit test, that test the main logic, is EventServiceImplTest.
 I suggest to run this test with an IDE because is the easiest way to do it.

 # Project structure